Bedrock-OSS/bedrock-wiki/docs/meta/style-guide.md

 You can use sub-indexing in your entities:
 `wiki:dragon.drake`

-## Groups and Events should complement each other
+## Groups and Events Should Complement Each Other

 | Group     | Event               |
 | --------- | ------------------- |